OpenModelica/OMSimulator/doc/UsersGuide/source/api/loadSnapshot.rst

 loadSnapshot
 ------------

 Loads a snapshot to restore a previous model state.
+The model must be in virgin model state, which means it must not be instantiated.
 #END#

 #LUA#